 Night Before and Morning of Procedure

-- Diet before liposuction: You should eat a light, low fat, high protein meal, such as toast and juice, fruit, dry cereal and/or non-fat milk no closer than two hours prior to your procedure.
-Avoid whole milk, cream, butter, cheese and other foods that are high in fat content as dietary fat slows digestion and delays stomach emptying.
-Please minimize caffeine the day of surgery.
+- Diet before liposuction: You should eat a light, low fat, high protein meal, such as toast and juice, fruit, dry cereal, and/or non-fat milk no closer than two hours prior to your procedure.
+Avoid whole milk, cream, butter, cheese, and other foods that are high in fat content as dietary fat slows digestion and delays stomach emptying.
+Please minimize caffeine on the day of surgery.
 You will be given a snack as soon as surgery is completed.

 - DO take your prescribed antibiotic on the morning of your scheduled procedure.

-- DO NOT apply any of the following to your skin, hair or face the morning of your procedure: makeup, creams, lotions, hair products, sprays, perfumes, powder, or deodorant.
+- DO NOT apply any of the following to your skin, hair, or face the morning of your procedure: makeup, creams, lotions, hair products, sprays, perfumes, powder, or deodorant.
 Using any of these products will add bacteria to the skin and increase the risk of infection.
-Tape will not adhere or stick well to moisturized skin.
-The ink markers used to outline the areas on your body to be treated by liposuction will rub-off too easily if you have recently used a moisturizer.
+The tape will not adhere or stick well to moisturized skin.
+The ink markers used to outline the areas on your body to be treated by liposuction will rub off too easily if you have recently used a moisturizer.

 - Bring warm socks to prevent cold toes during the procedure.
 If you tend to get cold hands, you are welcome to bring clean mittens (no leather gloves) to wear during the lipo.

-- DO NOT wear contact lens to your procedure.
+- DO NOT wear contact lenses to your procedure.
 If you wear glasses, bring your eyeglass case.

 - If you are not recovering at home, it is very important that we have the number where you can be reached after your procedure.